-This is a cringe-worthy conversation for some companies.
-If you already know that people are unhappy with your products or services, then you have a huge opportunity to remedy this issue.
-However, this is not what this post is about.
-We are talking about the companies who think they have a pretty good idea of what their customer satisfaction levels are and are merrily going along with those assumptions.
+Customer feedback can be a cringe-worthy conversation for some companies.
+If you already know that people are unhappy with your products or services, then you have a vast opportunity to remedy this issue.
+Today, we are talking about the companies that think they have a pretty good idea of what their customer satisfaction levels are and are blindly going along with those assumptions.

 Remember that old saying, Assume makes an ASS out of U and ME.
-This is truth.
+This is the truth.
 Thinking you know what other people think about your brand, your products, can be deadly.
-You want to actually improve your customer loyalty, sell more boots and shirts, and create brand champions that shout on your behalf.
+You want to improve your customer loyalty, sell more boots or beamsplitters, and create brand champions that shout on your behalf.
 Yes, it can be scary to find out some things that may be negative, but look at the whole picture.

-Best case scenario, the recent Zappos coat return story trending right now.
-A perfect example of allowing customer support to make a decision to make the right decision.
+Best case scenario, the classic Zappos coat return story.
+A perfect example of allowing customer support to make the right decision.
 And look, it all went viral.
-You can’t go wrong when you decide to make the world a nicer place.
+You can’t go wrong when you decide to make the world a more delightful place.

 It’s always smart to have a plan before you create a social media calendar, as to how you will handle complaints or problems.
-You naturally don’t want to get into a pissing contest online, but discuss with your stakeholders (or if you are a company of one, think about a non-inflammatory way to handle these).
-Some people are just born to complain, we all know at least one of these.
+You naturally don’t want to get into a yelling contest online but discuss with your stakeholders (or if you are a company of one, think about a non-inflammatory way to handle these).
+Some people are just born to complain; we all know at least one of these.
 However, there may be times where someone has a legit complaint about something that went down.
-Maybe it was a poor customer-service event, or the expectation did not match the product performance.
-Either way, it’s up to you to find out (calmly) what happened, and find a solution quickly.
+Maybe it was an unfortunate customer-service event, or the expectation did not match the product performance.
+Either way, it’s up to you to find out (calmly) what happened and find a solution quickly.
 If you can take the conversation offline and talk one on one, that is best.

 Set up a survey, select decent bait, such as a $10 Amazon card for the first 30 people (or whatever your budget can handle).
-When selecting bait, think about what it would take for you to stop what you are working on, and spend 5-10 minutes working on.
+When selecting bait, think about what it would take for you to stop what you are working on.
 Is that $10, $20?
 Gift cards are the best and can be digitally sent out quickly after the survey closes.

 Writing your survey is not that hard.
-Keep in mind you want no more than about 10 questions.
+Keep in mind that you want no more than about ten questions.
 And you don’t want to lead someone into an answer.
 Keep it neutral.
 Give them a range to select from 1-5, most to least, miserable to fantastic.
 You should give people a place to explain their answers – this is the best place to learn what is going on.
-Multiple choice questions are great for overall questions, but ranking type questions are going to give you more detailed responses.
+Multiple choice presentation is great for overall questions, but ranking type questions are going to give you more detailed responses.
 I have found that a question combined with a place to add comments gives you the most specific feedback.

 What to ask.
 There are lots of dummy surveys out there to base upon, but here are some of my favorite questions to ask regarding customer satisfaction in general: